h6ah4i/android-advancedrecyclerview/docs/wrapper-adapter/headers-footers.md

 ### Click event handling

-The `AbstractHeaderFooterWrapperAdapter` extends `ComposedAdapter` so the same click event hadling approach is required.
+The `AbstractHeaderFooterWrapperAdapter` extends `ComposedAdapter` so the same click event handling approach is required.

 ```java
 class MyHeadFootAdapter